petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 ### Regular Roles

-Instance scoped roles are called regular roles.
+Instance-scoped roles are called regular roles.
 These roles grant permissions globally, or throughout the [virtual instance](../../system-administration/configuring-liferay/virtual-instances.md).

 Several user collections can be assigned to regular roles: